polistern/pboted_docs/docs/docs/bote/v5/introduction.md

 All nodes are created equal.
 There are no "supernodes" or designated relay/storage nodes.
 Everybody acts as a potential relay and storage node.
-The maximum amount of disk space used for relayed/stored email packets is user-configurable.
 Before an email is sent, it is broken up into packets 30 kb or smaller and encrypted with the recipient's public key.
 The packets are then stored in the DHT.